Red Rocket (film): Critical response

 Some reactions to the film stirred a debate about sexual morality in film in the post-MeToo era.
-Seitz of RogerEbert.com concluded that Red Rocket is "the least of the list" of Baker and Bergoch's "impressive library of realistic movies about the rainbow coalition of the American underclass", and went on to question moments in the sexually graphic Red Rocket where, "if the filmmakers aren't exactly endorsing their protagonist's middle-aged, borderline pedo-pimp obsession with Strawberry, they're not being as rigorous about mediating it as they should."
-Brianna Zigler in Gawker responded by defending the film's portrayal of a morally objectionable protagonist:
+Seitz concluded that Red Rocket is "the least of the list" of Baker and Bergoch's "impressive library of realistic movies about the rainbow coalition of the American underclass" and questioned moments where "if the filmmakers aren't exactly endorsing their protagonist's middle-aged, borderline pedo-pimp obsession with Strawberry, they're not being as rigorous about mediating it as they should."
+Brianna Zigler in Gawker defended the film's portrayal of a morally objectionable protagonist:

 [T]he world is not a comfortable place, and it's often rigged in favor of guys like Mikey Saber.
 No matter how much of a cancerous loser we know him to be, his inflated sense of self is so grand that his losses still translate into wins.
 Is Mikey the sort of person I would like to be?
 No, but he's worth thinking about, and even trying to understand because he exists in this world with the rest of us.
 There is no moral high ground to be gained from disavowing art which dares to contend with the fact that people are not perfect bastions of moral good; that we can align ourselves with ugliness because ugliness exists in us all.
 If Mikey Saber gets off too easy for you, it's because he'd probably get away with it in real life.

 Varietys Clayton Davis said the film's "risqué" subject matter could be a hindrance but encouraged award voters to nominate Rex, Baker, and Bergoch for Academy Awards.
-John Waters included Red Rocket on his list of Top Ten films of 2021.
+John Waters included Red Rocket on his list of the Top Ten films of 2021.
 Filmmaker Bette Gordon praised the film, saying that it "flows organically due to Sean Baker's love of discovering place and his desire to listen to the voices of the community of people who live there."

-In June 2025, IndieWire ranked the film at number 68 on its list of "The 100 Best Movies of the 2020s (So Far)."
+In June 2025, IndieWire ranked the film 68th on its list of "The 100 Best Movies of the 2020s (So Far)."